 Action Code Action Name Performance Measure 2.2.2.2 All council owned buildings and facilities are well maintained with building use monitored by the venue booking forms and income is generated where possible.
 Number of bookings this quarter.
 Regular inspections conducted by supervisors meet level of service requirements.
 2.2.2.3 Maintain the grounds, fencing and buildings in existence at the Racecourse Reserve to meet racing requirements.
 All facilities are maintained with limited interruptions to planned events 2.2.2.5 Council housing is managed in accordance with tenancy requirements.
 Allocation of housing stock to applicants completed via the housing committee and reported to council.
 Number of vacancies this quarter.
 Housing stock is utilised for the best purpose with all applications progressing through housing committee.
-2.2.2.6 Library facilities and programs meet the needs of the community.
-Number and type of programs initiated.
+2.2.2.6 Provision of facilities and programs across such areas as library, sports, swimming pool and meeting spaces that meet the current and future needs of the community.
 Library facility is suitable for all patrons access and is clean and usable.
 2.2.2.7 Boulia Cemetery facilities are well maintained and grounds are aesthetically appealing.
 Number of burials completed this quarter No dead trees, fencing is of good standard, watering system functions.
 2.2.2.8 Urandangi Cemetery facilities are well maintained and grounds are aesthetically appealing.
 Number of burials completed this quarter.
 Regular inspections conducted by supervisors meet level of service requirements.
 2.2.2.9 That the bus is registered and well maintained to be able to be utilised for community functions and events.
 Bus is able to be used when required.